SiyonaSamuel/siyonasamuel/README.md

 - 👾 GIS

 ### Previous research projects/experience:
+📎 __Paper Comparing Akhil Gupta and Amarty Sen on the Topic of Foucault & Agamben's 'bio-politic'__ *How A State Killed Its Citizens*

+📎 __Paper on Gender & Male Hegemony in South East Asia__
+*For the Male Gaze: Shifting Female Hegemony Under Capitalism and Globalization*

 📎 __Undergraduate Thesis at NYU (in fulfillment of the International Relations Honors Program)__ *Can Neighbourhoods Place Women in Office?*
 [SamuelS_Thesis_Final .pdf](https://github.com/SiyonaSamuel/siyonasamuel/files/7662771/SamuelS_Thesis_Final.pdf)